saschadiercks/personalNews/README.md

 ![Screenshot](/.screenshots/personalnews-iphone.jpg)

 ## How does it work?
 Just place the contents of the folder `/htdocs` on your own webserver.
 Make sure it supports *php* - this is the only requirement.
+If feeds didn't get fetched, try to modify your php.ini and allow *allow_url_fopen* `allow_url_fopen = 1`.
+SOme providers only require to tick a checkbox *allow_url_fopen* in the backoffice to allow this functionality.

 ### Want a demo?
 [http://www.metafolio.de/fragments/personalnews/](http://www.metafolio.de/fragments/personalnews/)